Cross section (physics): Scattering of light on extended bodies

 In the context of scattering light on extended bodies, the scattering cross section, σ_{sc}, describes the likelihood of light being scattered by a macroscopic particle.
 In general, the scattering cross section is different from the geometrical cross section of a particle, as it depends upon the wavelength of light and the permittivity in addition to the shape and size of the particle.
 The total amount of scattering in a sparse medium is determined by the product of the scattering cross section and the number of particles present.
 In terms of area, the total cross section (σ) is the sum of the cross sections due to absorption, scattering, and luminescence:

 The total cross section is related to the absorbance of the light intensity through the Beer–Lambert law, which says that absorbance is proportional to concentration: A_{λ} = Clσ, where A_{λ} is the absorbance at a given wavelength λ, C is the concentration as a number density, and l is the path length.
 The extinction or absorbance of the radiation is the logarithm (decadic or, more usually, natural) of the reciprocal of the transmittance T:

 Relation to physical size

 There is no simple relationship between the scattering cross section and the physical size of the particles, as the scattering cross section depends on the wavelength of radiation used.
-This can be seen when looking at a halo surrounding the moon on a decently foggy evening: Red light photons experience a larger cross sectional area of water droplets than photons of higher energy do.
-The halo around the moon thus has a perimeter of red light due to lower energy photons being scattering further from the center of the moon.
+This can be seen when looking at a halo surrounding the Moon on a decently foggy evening: Red light photons experience a larger cross sectional area of water droplets than photons of higher energy.
+The halo around the Moon thus has a perimeter of red light due to lower energy photons being scattering further from the center of the Moon.
 Photons from the rest of the visible spectrum are left within the center of the halo and perceived as white light.